-One of the original 13 colonies and one of the six New England states, Connecticut, is located in the northeastern corner of the country.
+One of the original 13 colonies and one of the six New England states, Connecticut, is located in the country’s northeastern corner.
 Connecticut takes its name from the Mohegan word, “Quinnehtukqut,” referencing the long, winding river flowing through the area utilized by Native Americans for thousands of years.
 It was established by English Puritans from the Massachusetts Bay Colony in 1633 to compete with Dutch traders along the Connecticut River.
-It was designated the Constitution State in 1959 because the Fundamental Orders of 1638/1639 were the first written constitution in history.
+The Constitution State was designated in 1959 because the Fundamental Orders of 1638/1639 were the first written constitution in history.

 State Motto – He who Transplanted Sustains Us